Contents page of the Norcim club

 the many advantages of using 2.4 GIG equipment.

-use the word ‘norcimguy’ to associate with the website.
+but I often use the word ‘ norcimguy’ to associate

 The UK Free Light Bulb Fiasco how people in the UK were charged a billion pounds